 - Uncross your legs!
 I had no idea how much this helps until I consciously started to uncross my legs.
 Before, I would cross my legs all the time – it was a habit.
 However, after working at my desk for a few months, I started to get horrible back pain.
 Realizing I was probably too young to have such pain, I went to a massage therapist who told me I probably was crossing my legs too much.
 Lo and behold, just by uncrossing my legs the majority of the day has really eased my back pain!

 In this case, uncross your legs and put your feet on the ground next to each other.
 If your feet don’t touch the ground, lower your chair or place a footrest (a small box or lid will do – trust me, I’ve tried it!) so that your feet are resting comfortably on the floor.
 This will help any lower back pain you have and help you maintain that perfect posture.

 - Roll your head from side to side, back and forth, and occasionally rotate your body from the waist.
 This post also gives you some good ideas for chair exercises, but the bottom line is to get a little movement in at your desk.
 Close your eyes, giving your eyes a break, and rotate your head to give your neck a little break, or do some of the exercises below (click to enlarge).

 Not sure if your posture is really that bad?
 Download the PostureZone app (free for the basic version), designed by a chiropractor, to pinpoint imbalances like uneven hips and take suggestions for how to improve your posture.

-For the ladies (or maybe adventurous guys?), you can buy the Intelliskin Empower Sports Bra (no affiliate link).
+For the ladies (or maybe adventurous guys?), you can buy the Intelliskin Empower Sports Bra.
 This sports bra has elastic bands sewn into the fabric that press on different muscle groups, encouraging them to stay in proper alignment and helping you stay upright.
+Check it out here.